-Grand Concert model “Gabriela II” is a striking instrument.
-A very modern design, including an asymmetrical bridge and a bevel as an armrest, combines Spanish tradition with modern luthiery.
-Vicente Carillo chose a unique set of cocobolo for the back and sides, which gives this guitar an almost hypnotizing look.
-The spruce top is lattice braced, although no carbon fiber was used here.
-Finally, double sides round up the modern and sophisticated construction of this finely calibrated guitar.
-Sound-wise, the solid volume and textured tone are very impressive.
-Moreover, one of the particularly pleasing qualities of this instrument is the almost never-ending sustain on the first string.
-Combined with the remarkable clarity of tone, this sustain makes this guitar a masterful instrument.
+Vicente Carrillo’s Grand Concert model “Gabriela II” is an exceptionally striking instrument and this specific guitar is made with a remarkably beautiful set of Madagascar rosewood.
+A very modern design, including an asymmetrical bridge and a double top, combines Spanish tradition with modern guitar making.
+In addition, double sides round out the contemporary and refined construction of this finely attuned guitar.
+In terms of sound, the bold volume and richly textured tone are impressive.
+A particularly pleasing feature of this instrument is the almost infinite seeming sustain of the first string, which, combined with the noteworthy warmth of the tone, results in a masterful and inspiring instrument.

 |Back and sides:||Madagascar rosewood|